Employer Branding: Definition, Strategy, and Examples

 2. Shorten hiring time

 Investing in employer branding can cut your hiring time in half.
-A strong employer brand gives prospective employees a positive feel of your company's culture and values.
+A strong employer brand gives candidates a positive feel of your company's culture and values.

-About 75% of job seekers will only apply for a role with a company that actively maintains its employer brand because they are already familiar with the company's culture.
+About 75% of job seekers will only apply for a role with a company that actively maintains its employer brand because they are already familiar with the company's culture and values.
 These candidates also submit better-quality applications because they understand what you're looking for — meaning you're not wasting time reviewing irrelevant applications.

-The faster you hire, the more money your business saves (in recruitment costs) and makes (in ROI on the new hire).
+The faster you hire candidates, the more money your business saves (in recruitment costs) and makes (in ROI on the new hire).

 3. Increase employee retention